Overview of the River and the Association

 - Research and Stewardship – FRWA’s research and mapping projects assist planners, policymakers, watershed residents and river users.
 Its ongoing water quality monitoring provides information that complements the work of other agencies.
 FRWA also engages in hands-on stewardship such as fish habitat restoration, reduction of storm water runoff, and re-vegetating streambanks with native plants.

-- Education – FRWA offers tailored school programs; online lesson plans that complement the state standards; river guides with up-to-date information on boating, fish and wildlife, historic features and geologic structures; a quarterly newsletter reporting on current river issues and opportunities to get involved in the work; canoe trips with archaeologists, botanists, ecologists, historians, and ornithologists; river cleanups, when hundreds of volunteers collect and recycle trash found along the river and its tributaries; and salmon stocking in conjunction with the Connecticut Department of Environmental Protection’s Atlantic Salmon Restoration Project.
+- Education – FRWA offers tailored school programs; online lesson plans that complement the state standards; river guides with up-to-date information on boating, fish and wildlife, historic features and geologic structures; a quarterly newsletter reporting on current river issues and opportunities to get involved in the work; canoe trips with archaeologists, botanists, ecologists, historians, and ornithologists; and river cleanups, when hundreds of volunteers collect and recycle trash found along the river and its tributaries.

 - Advocacy – FRWA proactively advocates on behalf of the river and the watershed.
-Over the years, FRWA played a pivotal role in securing a Wild and Scenic Designation for 14 miles of the Upper Farmington and is now advocating the same for the Lower Farmington River.
-FRWA also serves on the Water Allocation Task Force as well as on the Board of Rivers Alliance of Connecticut to be actively engaged on ways to better manage freshwater supplies.
+Over the years, FRWA played a pivotal role in securing a Wild & Scenic Designation for 14 miles of the Upper Farmington and is now advocating the same for the Lower Farmington River and Salmon Brook.
+FRWA has served on Science & Technical Subcommittee of the Connecticut State Water Planning Council as well as on the Board of Rivers Alliance of Connecticut to be actively engaged on ways to better manage freshwater supplies.
 FRWA also proactively advocates for issues that arise and encourages the development and implementation of well thought-out local land use regulations.

 FRWA’s operating budget has averaged approximately $400,000 over the last three years, and the organization employs five staff members, including the executive director, at its Simsbury, CT headquarters.
 The executive director reports to a volunteer board of directors currently comprised of 13 members who are community, environmental, and business leaders from communities of the watershed.